nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `help [COMMAND]`

 * If command is not specified, a summary of all available commands will be displayed, along with a link to access the full user guide.
-* If command is specified, detailed information about the command will be displayed. [coming soon]
+* If command is specified, detailed information about the command will be displayed.

 Examples:
 * `help` Displays summary of all available commands.